KJ-AIML/ai_test/README.md

 ## 📋 Overview

-This project implements a production-ready AI assistant system capable of:
+This project implements an AI assistant system capable of:
-- **Internal Q&A**: Search and retrieve information from internal documents
+- Internal Q&A: Search and retrieve information from internal documents
-- **Issue Summarization**: Analyze and summarize reported issues with severity and affected components
+- Issue Summarization: Analyze and summarize reported issues with severity and affected components
-- **Intelligent Routing**: Use LLM-powered decision-making to route queries to appropriate tools
+- Intelligent Routing: Use LLM-powered decision-making to route queries to appropriate tools
-- **Modular Architecture**: Clean, scalable design with containerized deployment
+- Modular Architecture: Clean, scalable design with containerized deployment

 ## 🎯 Features